 While TAFE is government-managed, Registered Training Organisations are private colleges that usually excel in one more industry and hold smaller student groups that allow a thorough learning process for students.

 If your child chooses one of the most popular and prosperous industries, such as hospitality, tourism or business, it may be better for them to enrol in smaller courses where they’ll get more attention and opportunities to intern at luxury hotels and high-level companies.
 It is important to stay competitive in the market.

 Many of these courses are government funded, meaning your child’s higher education can cost way less than you expected.

 Help Them Find Work

-Talk to your child to help them find a nice starter position job in the industry they like, where they’ll build their working habits, a base of knowledge, and eventually the desire to learn more and make a step forward in their career.
+Talk to your child to help them find a nice starting position job in the industry they like, where they’ll build their working habits, a base of knowledge, and eventually the desire to learn more and make a step forward in their career.
 They can always turn to a VET course when they feel they’re ready and get a certificate that will enable them a promotion at work or better employment.